open/close all folders

 - Flanderization: When we meet Morgan in season 5 she is of course shallow and a bit spacey but completely capable and in control of herself.
 But then in season 7 she is a complete ditz.

 - Lovable Alpha Bitch: Especially compared to Libby.
 She is a shallow, selfish, spoiled airhead but not a bad person.
 Like Roxie, she gets better after her first episodes and becomes one of Sabrina's best friends.

-- Popular Is Dumb: She is a good example, being both tremendously dim and very popular.
+- Popular Is Dumb: She is a good example, being both tremendously dim-witted and very popular.

 - Romantic False Lead: Morgan seems to really like Sabrina's boyfriends: she dates both Josh and Harvey (among many others).

 - Simpleton Voice: Originally she spoke normally but after a while developed a higher pitched tone.

 - Tomboy and Girly Girl: The Lovable Alpha Bitch Girly Girl to Roxie's tough as nails, cynical Tomboy.